tomasvn/til/JS_LEARNING/23-04-2020/NOTES.md

 - with the examples above the call stack would look like this:
   - at the bottom of the stack we start with global execution
-  - when we execute multiplyBy2 we add it on top of stack, when we step out of it, remove the call from the stack (or we pop it off)
+  - when we execute multiplyBy2 we add it on top of stack, when we step out of it (when the function is finished running), remove the call from the stack (or we pop it off)

 ### Summary
 - when executing functions, we create new execution context,